chyabhishekavi/SecureScope/README.md

 ```

 The page includes fields for snippet name, language, file name, and code content.
 Results show the security score, risk level, total findings, and a findings table with severity, title, OWASP category, file path, and recommendation.

+After a successful scan, the page also shows the saved PostgreSQL scan ID returned by the backend.

 Start the backend before running the frontend scan page: